PaulDMooney/css-grid-blog/BLOGPOST.md

 ![Bad grid overlay](./figures/badgrid_container_grid.png)
 *The red bars show the columns in the nested grid.
 Where they overlap with the overall grid columns it's grey.
 Since they don't line up there's not a perfect overlap.*

 We need a new set of Bootstrap's `col-*` classes here for a nested grid that is 10/12ths of the overall grid.
 Luckily Boostrap has some Sass mixins to make this easy.
 It comes with a mixin called `make-grid-columns` which takes as arguments the number of columns wide you want your grid to be, and then a map of "infix" names to breakpoints.
-Using the existing `$grid-breakpoints` value from Bootstrap we can create our ten column grid like so:
+Using the existing `$grid-breakpoints` map from Bootstrap's variables we can create our ten column grid like so:

 ```sass
 @import '~bootstrap/scss/bootstrap-grid';